DannieBGoode/opensx70/_posts/2019/06/2019-06-10-the-report.md

 *To trumpet the retail launch of his “dream” system, Land once again orchestrated a big and dramatic event, gathering 1,200 camera dealers at the Fontainebleau Hotel in the Miami Beach on October 26, 1972.
 Searchlights crossed the Miami evening sky while an airplane trailed an SX-70 banner along the beach.*

 I have been fortunate enough to have stayed in the Fontainebleau Hotel a long time ago, and can only imagine the spectacle.
 Of course then came 1973 Shareholder's meeting.
-By

 Shareholder's meeting were *a big deal* not only for the company but for the attendees.
 It is difficult to find pictures of those ocasions, but I have found a [PDF, "Stories from behind the curtain at Polaroid’s Shareholders Meetings" by John and Mary McCann](http://www.mccannimaging.com/Retinex/Talks_files/PRAf2%20Slides%20copy.pdf).
 I tried to contact the McCanns to get a permit to use those pictures, but never got a reply.
 I highly recommend you look at it.
 By the way, John McCann was reponsible of the 20x24 camera.
 Enough said.
 I highly recommend that document it has very nice not often seen pictures.

 So the Shareholders meeting that year was going to be the first time shareholders could *play* with the SX70.
 Previous demostrations where highly controlled, to avoid spies from Kodak.
 Mr Fierstein says that in a technical demostration, at the end all pictures were punched and secured.
 But Kodak *spies* took the punch holes to analyse.
 It was war.

-So you can imagine my awe, when was able to purchase one complete original report.
-Yes, with the rose.
+So you can imagine my awe, when I was able to purchase one complete original report.
+Yes, in mint condition and with the rose.

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2019/06/2019-06-10-the-report-03.jpg)